You are here: Urology Textbook > Urologic surgery > Radical orchiectomy

 Complications

-Bleeding, hematoma, wound infection, nerve injury with hypesthesia or persistent pain, inguinal hernia.
+Bleeding, hematoma, wound infection, injury to the ilioinguinal nerve with hypesthesia or persistent pain, inguinal hernia.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z